Skip to main content

 1. Extract the X-Verify header from the incoming request

-2. Read the raw request body as a string (before any JSON parsing)
+2. Read the raw request body as a string (before any JSON parsing or whitespace modification).

 Example: Node.js